 Two, the US-China trade tensions were forecast to affect supply chains, investments, and production locations in the region.
 International suppliers from the ASEAN region have remained resilient to such tensions.
 However, the China centrality of the supply chains in East Asia is driving new connectivity amongst Australia, Japan, India, and the US in the Quadrilateral Security Dialogue.
 Similar supply chain led connectivity plans are seen in South Asia.
 The AAGC is planned partly to provide alternative supply chain linkages in Asia.
-More recently, the India-Australia-Japan Supply Chain Resilience Initiative, signed on 27 April 2021, was launched to minimise supply chain disruptions and to diversify trade and investments, with a provision to expand the initiative to other regions (Ministry of Commerce & Industry, 2021).
+More recently, the India-Australia-Japan Supply Chain Resilience Initiative, signed on 27 April 2021, was launched to minimise supply chain disruptions and to diversify trade and investments, with a provision to expand the initiative to other regions (MOCI, 2021).
 The renewed emphasis on the Mekong Subregion in these new supply chain initiatives is leading to new connectivity drives in Asia which have trade integration at the core.

 Third, the advent of the digital economy has brought an urgency to digital connectivity plans in Asia.
 Investments in infrastructure for the digital economy and cybersecurity are the two most pressing needs in ASEAN and other parts of developing Asia for it to grow as a digital economy hub.
 However, the development of ICT-related infrastructure in individual Asian countries is uneven and gaps remain across and within countries (Chen, 2020).
 The digital economy could also allow less developed countries/regions to skip certain stages and leapfrog to a higher level of development.
 With an appropriate set of skills, the digital economy enables possible leapfrogging from the pre-globalised world to active participation in trade through technology and connectivity.
-Digital connectivity plans with
+Digital connectivity plans with trusted partners in Asia and Europe would fulfil the scope and need for value chains of the digital economy in Asia.
+EU-Asia connectivity has a strong focus on connectivity designed for the digital economy.